-Professional journalist and Barrington mother-of-two, Erin Chan Ding is one of twelve candidates running for four open seats on Barrington 220’s Board of Education (BOE).
+Professional journalist and Barrington mother-of-two, Erin Chan Ding is one of eleven candidates running for four open seats on Barrington 220’s Board of Education (BOE).
 With a crowded race, we’ve decided to learn more about each candidate and pass along what they share to help inform our decisions on election day.

 Our last question for each candidate is whether they have any favorite words to live by.
 Erin, we’ve learned, received her favorite words of wisdom in the form of a personal letter from Mother Teresa herself!
 (She shares her story below.)
 It’s a message Erin says continues to guide her decisions and priorities daily.